sibiraj-s/ngx-editor/docs/menu.md

 ## Custom Menu

-Create `customMenu` as a template variable using the newly created custom-menu component.
-The custom-menu will be inserted after the toolbar items.
+To insert custom menu items into the editor-menu.
+Create a template and pass its reference to `ngx-editor-menu` via `customMenuRef` input prop.
+The template will be rendered after the toolbar items.

+Note: The input is just a `TemplateRef`, the menu component will render whatever template passed to it.
+Refer the existing toolbar items for classnames and reuse them as needed.

 #### Editor